Living with a Partner Who Has OCD Is Hell

 Videos by VICE

-The National Institute of Mental Health reports that 2.2 million people live with the condition, but men are thought to suffer in greater numbers than women, and most people are diagnosed by the age of 19.
-Tony was diagnosed more than a decade ago, and he has since been hospitalized twice.
+The National Institute of Mental Health in the U.S. reports that 2.2 million people live with the condition, but men are thought to suffer in greater numbers than women, and most people are diagnosed by the age of 19.
+Tony was diagnosed over a decade ago, and has since been hospitalized twice.
 He says he just “went crazy,” unable to leave his room because of perceived threats.
 Today, his OCD manifests itself in obsessive thoughts about hygiene; his hands are often flaky, cracked, and bleeding from repeatedly washing them.
 He won’t touch anything he perceives as “dirty”—public door handles, used towels, even me.

 Read our work on OCD, anxiety, depression, and much more in the VICE Guide to Mental Health.